marrob01/response-code-structure/README.md

 ## Phone Number Section

 I will create a text felid with enough unlimted amount of space so any phone number can fit.
 To follow your proper fotmatting (xxx-xxx-xxxx), there are many efficent ways of handling that format.
+The site will update automatically update on every user change, formatting the number accordingly.

-**For Example -**
+**For Example consider this function -**

 ```
 const formatPhoneNumber = (number) => {